MicrosoftDocs/xamarin-docs/docs/essentials/barometer.md

 using Xamarin.Essentials;
 ```

-The Barometer functionality works by calling the `Start` and `Stop` methods to listen for changes to the barometer's pressure reading in kilopascals.
+The Barometer functionality works by calling the `Start` and `Stop` methods to listen for changes to the barometer's pressure reading in hectopascals.
 Any changes are sent back through the `ReadingChanged` event.
 Here is sample usage:

 ```csharp